 Survival.
-Americans start out at a level many in the world will never reach.
-You will hardly ever meet a person in our country incapable of surviving.
+We start at a level many in the world will never reach.
+Yet we will hardly ever meet a person in our country incapable of surviving.
 By surviving, I mean their most basic needs for food, clothing and shelter are being met, but by someone else.
 This is someone living at or near the poverty level and being sustained by the government or a relative.

 Significant.
 There’s a big difference between being physically well and being fit enough to win the Boston Marathon.
 That elite level of fitness is only reached by a tiny fraction of the population.

-That is perhaps how we should think about the “Significant” stage of wellness – only a tiny fraction of us will ever reach it.
+That is perhaps how we should think about the significance stage of wellness – only a tiny fraction will ever reach it.
 Good for them, but don’t make it your goal.

 Such opportunities may be seen as a burden or a blessing, mostly based on that individual’s attitude toward herself, others and her wealth.